traefik/traefik/docs/configuration/backends/rancher.md

 SecretKey = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ```

-## Notes
+!!! note
     If Traefik needs access to the Rancher API, you need to set the `endpoint`, `accesskey` and `secretkey` parameters.

     To enable traefik to fetch information about the Environment it's deployed in only, you need to create an `Environment API Key`.
     This can be found within the API Key advanced options.

 ## Labels